-Today, Sigmund is happy in his new enclosure which is near the center of the Sanctuary.
-He is always at the bottom of his enclosure to greet staff, volunteers, and visitors when they arrive.
-Ariel is quite shy and likes to spend her days near the top of her mountain home.
-Sigmund visits with her and watches out for her, but he prefers hanging out at the bottom of the enclosure so he doesn’t miss any of the human comings and goings and he is always ready to sound the alert when it is time to eat.
+Sigmund was happy in his new enclosure which was near the center of the Sanctuary.
+He was always at the bottom of his enclosure to greet staff, volunteers, and visitors when they arrived.
+Ariel was quite shy and liked to spend her days near the top of her mountain home.
+Sigmund visited with her and watched out for her, but he preferred to hang out at the bottom of the enclosure so he didn’t miss any of the human comings and goings and he was always ready to sound the alert when it was time to eat.

 He was eventually diagnosed with degenerative myelopathy, a condition where the nerves begin to die.
 Sadly there is no way to cure or stop the degeneration, so we helped make him comfortable with appropriate treatment.
 And although Sigmund’s mobility steadily declined, he remained happy and engaged in life until the end.

 On May 26, Sigmund suddenly lost his ability to walk without assistance.
 Because he was still engaged with life, it was decided to give him intensive pain medication in the hope that he had simply overexerted himself and needed a little time to recover.
 Unfortunately, Sigmund never recovered his ability to walk unaided, and W.O.L.F. made the decision to help him pass on May 29.